21 top tips to make the most of your freelance copyeditor or proofreader

 - Recognise that, as well as editing and proofreading, a house style is essential to ensure a high-quality product.
 If you don't have a style guide, please commission an SfEP member to help you compile one, which can include specifying a published reference book.
 The SfEP guide Your House Style: Styling your words for maximum impact may help.

-- Please don't send me a contract full of jargon and legalese that doesn't apply to me as a self-employed freelance.
+- Please don't send me a contract full of jargon and legalese that doesn't apply to me as a self-employed freelancer.
 If you don't have a suitable contract, you may find that I have terms and conditions that are acceptable to you.
 You can also check out the SfEP's suggested terms and conditions.

 When sending the work